masai-school/full-stack-dev-1910/week_09/day_1/sprint_4_evaluation.md

 ### `CSS`:
 - Use twitter bootstrap and all the pages should be responsive
-- Use inline styles is not allowed
+- Use of inline styles is not allowed
 - Use css modules

 ### `REACT.JS`: